 Wilbur D. May Arboretum & Botanical Garden

-The Wilbur D. May Arboretum and Botanical Garden, a dog free public garden, is a 13 acre living museum with over 4,000 native and adaptive plant species.
+The Wilbur D. May Arboretum and Botanical Garden is a 13 acre living museum with over 4,000 native and adaptive plant species.
 Located in a transitional zone between the Sierra Nevada Mountains and the Great Basin Desert.
 The garden averages 7 of precipitation annually and comes in the form or rain or snow.
-A short growing season of less than 120 days.
-At an elevation of 4,600 feet, the gardens' daily temperatures can fluctuate 50 degrees or more in a day!
+A short growing season, less than 120 days, and at an elevation of 4,600 feet, the gardens' daily temperatures can fluctuate 50 degrees or more in a day!
 Only a few plants can survive these conditions without additional care and maintenance.

-The Labyrinth Garden & Songbird Garden upgrades were completed this past winter and spring along with the first phase of our four phase fencing project was completed in 2014, and Phase II is nearly complete thanks to a generous donation from the May Foundation and the May Arboretum Society.
-The primary purpose of the fencing project is to protect, preserve and conserve the plant collection and gardens for future generations.
-Final phases of the fencing project will be completed when funds are available.
-The Arboretum will remain open and free to the public, and gates will remain open during regular park hours.
+The first phase of the four phase fencing project was completed in 2014, and Phase II is nearly complete thanks to a generous donation from the May Foundation.
+The primary purpose of the fence is to protect and preserve the plant collection and gardens for future generations.
+Final phases of the fencing project will be completed when funds become available.
+The Arboretum gates will remain open and free to the public during regular park hours.
 This year we are making plans to upgrade Kristen's Garden by adding a new water feature and tranfoming it into a shade garden.
 Funding for the upgarde is made possible by a generous donation from the May Arboretum Society.

 HOURS OF OPERATION: The Arboretum & Botanical Garden is open during regular park hours, year-round.